jokob-sk/NetAlertX/docs/SETTINGS_SYSTEM.md

 #### Settings database table

 The `Settings` database table contains settings for App run purposes.
 The table is recreated every time the App restarts.
 The settings are loaded from the source-of-truth, that is the `pialert.conf` file.
-A high-level overview on the databse structure can be found in the [database documentation](/docs/DATABASE.md).
+A high-level overview on the database structure can be found in the [database documentation](/docs/DATABASE.md).

 #### table_settings.json